Mike's Backyard Nursery

 Millenium Ornamental Onion

 This is an amazing perennial that should be easily called pollinator of the year!
 Bees and butterflies love this plant!
 And please don’t refrain from using this plant because it attracts bees.
 That’s a good thing!
-It doesn’t attract bees.
-The bees are already there, around your house, they are attracted to this plant.
-When… Click here to read more…
+I have three of these in my landscape at home and I am completely dumbfounded by the number of… Click here to read more…

 25 Comments